-Note here that while Inversion of Control (IoC) has come to mean different things to different people, I prefer to use the first definition which can be found in Designing Reusable Classes which was published in 1988.
+Another definition can be found in Designing Reusable Classes which was published in 1988.
 It contains the following:

 One important characteristic of a framework is that the methods defined by the user to tailor the framework will often be called from within the framework itself, rather than from the user's application code.
 The framework often plays the role of the main program in coordinating and sequencing application activity.
 This inversion of control gives frameworks the power to serve as extensible skeletons.
 The methods supplied by the user tailor the generic algorithms defined in the framework for a particular application.

 A framework's application specific behavior is usually defined by adding methods to subclasses of one or more of its classes.
 Each method added to a subclass must abide by the internal conventions of its superclasses.